Are you running on empty? By the middle of the day, by Thursday you are ready for the bed or the weekend respectively.

 Here is how to refill your tank and never let it go empty again

 - Read.
 Read stuff that expands your mind and soul, stuff that inspires you.
 Stuff that allows you to live a bigger life than you can physically.
-Harry Potter seems like a children’s book, but it is some of the best literature around, its language, its characters, its layeredness allows you to live a rich inner life.
+Harry Potter seems like a children's book, but it is some of the best literature around, its language, its characters, its layeredness allows you to live a rich inner life.
 And so are The Fountainhead, Atlas Shrugged, and The Journeys of Socrates.
-All these books initiate you into ways of thinking, ways of living, that will create the layers of your being that make for “not boring”, instead of boring, like you are now.
+All these books initiate you into ways of thinking, ways of living, that will create the layers of your being that make for "not boring", instead of boring, like you are now.
 You didn't think you were boring?
 You are...

 - Watch movies.
 Netflix is a good choice.
 Chuck your television, even the set.
-Watch the movies on a small portable DVD player.
+Watch the movies on a small portable DVD player or on your PC.
 Watching movies is an intimate experience.
-You need a headset, and it may be a good idea to turn on subtitles.
+You need a headset, and it may be a good idea to turn on the subtitles.
 Why?
 Because you want to be stimulated on many levels.

 - You want to completely eliminate superficial, skin deep stuff.
 Conversations about nothing.
 Eating for company.
 Going to the movies to pass time.
 Reading the newspaper.
 Reading those click-bait articles.
 Watching those stupid inane videos.
 They are emptying you without you being aware of that.

 Here is another example: as a Jewish kid, I learned languages, ballet and music, to be a full fledged human being.
 We could not afford a piano, so I played the violin instead and sang.